tkaixinn/tp/docs/UserGuide.md

 Format: `findcountry COUNTRY`

 * The search is case-sensitive. e.g `Singapore` is a valid country but not `singapore`
-* Refer to the full list of valid country names in the help window
+* Refer to the full list of valid country names in the help window.
   ![result for 'findcountry Singapore'](images/findcountry.png)

 Examples: